BuddyForms/BuddyForms/readme.txt

 * Ideal for guest posts.
 Let your user-submit the content.
 User generated content is the easy and effective why to get unique content on your site.
 * Frontend generated content made possible with Endpoints and ShortCodes for easy access

 ---

-#### Forms Creation in easy steps.
-* Form Creation step by step with easy to use form creator wizard
-* Form Administration with an easy to use form manager user roles and capabilities in the form builder

 ### Free Field Types